Motorcycle racing: Hillclimbing

+In motorcycle hillclimbing, one competitor at a time attempts to ride up a steep dirt hill.
+If riders fail to complete the course, their results are judged on the distance that they manage to achieve.
+Of those that succeed, the rider to reach the top with the shortest elapsed time wins.

+In the United States, France and Belgium, the completions are usually held on off-road courses.
+For years the national competitions was held at Mount Garfield near Muskegon, Michigan.
+The Widowmaker hill climb in Utah is also one of the most prestigious and best-known motorcycle hill climbs in the world.
+In the United States, the top-flight championship is the American Hillclimb, sanctioned by the AMA Pro Racing.
+In France, the French Motorcycling Federation (FFM) holds the French Hillclimbing Championship (Championnat de France de Montée Impossible).

+The motorcycles used are often modified motocross bikes, with common modifications including lengthened swingarms and specialized rear tires, such as paddle or studded tires for increased traction.
+The motorcycle of choice in the early decades was the Harley-Davidson 45 cubic inch model due to its high torque at low RPM, similar to farm engines.

 Landspeed racing

-In Landspeed motorcycle racing, the racer is trying to beat the fastest speed ever achieved by that style of motorcycle and type of engine for a timed mile.
-The pre-eminent event for motorcycle LSR is the International Motorcycle Speed Trials by BUB, held on the Bonneville Salt Flats annually (near Labor Day).
+In landspeed motorcycle racing, the racer is trying to beat the fastest speed ever achieved by that style of motorcycle and type of engine for a timed mile.
+The pre-eminent event for motorcycle LSR is the Bonneville Motorcycle Speed Trials by BUB, held on the Bonneville Salt Flats annually (near Labor Day).
 Motorcycles are classified based on body style, i.e. how much streamlining is incorporated.
-They are further classified based on engine size in cubic centimeters (cc's) and based on fuel type (gasoline versus any modified fuels).
+They are further classified based on engine displacement and based on fuel type (gasoline versus any modified fuels).